wieslawsoltes/AvaloniaBook/Chapters/Chapter01.md

 - Binding expressions: XAML bindings are parsed and applied via the XAML loader.
 The runtime loader lives in [AvaloniaXamlLoader.cs](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Markup.Xaml/AvaloniaXamlLoader.cs).
 - Commands: typically `ICommand` implementations on the ViewModel (plain or via libraries such as CommunityToolkit.Mvvm or ReactiveUI) so buttons and menu items can invoke logic.
 - Data templates: define how ViewModels render in lists and navigation.
 We will use them extensively starting in Chapter 3.

+The MVVM contract inside Avalonia
+- `AvaloniaObject` and `StyledElement`: every control derives from `AvaloniaObject`, gaining access to the dependency property system. `StyledElement` adds styling, resources, and the logical tree.
+These classes live in [`Avalonia.Base`](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Base).
+- `AvaloniaLocator`: a lightweight service locator ([`AvaloniaLocator.cs`](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Base/AvaloniaLocator.cs)) used by the framework to resolve services (logging, platform implementations).
+You can register your own singletons during startup when integrating DI containers.
+- Logical vs visual tree: controls participate in a logical tree (resources, data context inheritance) and a visual tree (rendered elements).
+Explore helpers such as [`LogicalTreeExtensions`](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Base/LogicalTree/LogicalTreeExtensions.cs) and the DevTools tree viewers to see both perspectives.
+- `ViewLocator`: MVVM projects often map view models to views dynamically.
+Avalonia ships a default `ViewLocator` in `Avalonia.ReactiveUI`, and you can create your own service that resolves XAML types by naming convention.
+- Service registration: register singleton services with `AvaloniaLocator.CurrentMutable.Bind<TService>().ToConstant(instance)` during `AppBuilder` configuration so both code-behind and markup extensions can retrieve them.

+Data context flow across trees
+- Data contexts inherit through the logical tree (e.g., `Window` → `Grid` → `TextBlock`).
+Controls outside that tree, such as popups, will not inherit automatically; explicitly assign contexts when necessary.
+- The visual tree may contain additional elements introduced by control templates.
+Bindings resolve by name through the logical tree first, then resource lookups, so understanding both structures keeps bindings predictable.
+- Use DevTools' Logical/Visual tabs to inspect the tree at runtime and trace resource lookups or data-context changes.

 From `AppBuilder.Configure` to the first window (annotated flow)
 1. **Program entry point** creates a builder: `BuildAvaloniaApp()` returns `AppBuilder.Configure<App>()`.